kthohr/optim/docs/source/installation.rst

 The following options should be declared **before** including the OptimLib header files.

 - OpenMP functionality is enabled by default if the ``_OPENMP`` macro is detected (e.g., by invoking ``-fopenmp`` with GCC or Clang).

-To explicitly enable OpenMP features use:
+  - To explicitly enable OpenMP features, use:

 .. code:: cpp

     #define OPTIM_USE_OPENMP

-- To disable OpenMP functionality:
+  - To explicitly disable OpenMP functionality, use:

 .. code:: cpp